Augusta stunner: DJ withdraws from Masters with back injury - News 12 Now

 “I feel like in two days, I’ll be fine,” Johnson said.

 He had been scheduled to attend the Golf Writers Association of America annual dinner Wednesday night to accept its award as male player of the year.
-Johnson was coming off a season in which he won his first major at the U.S. Open, was voted PGA Tour player of the year for the first time, won the PGA Tour money title and captured the Vardon Trophy for the lowest adjusted scoring average.
+Johnson was coming off a season in which he captured his first major at the U.S. Open , was voted PGA Tour player of the year for the first time, won the PGA Tour money title and captured the Vardon Trophy for the lowest adjusted scoring average.

 Freak injuries are not unprecedented in golf.